JAAdrian/MatlabProgressBar/README.md

 - [x] support another meaningful 'total of something' measure where the number of items is less meaningful (for example non-uniform processing time) such as total file size (processing multiple files with different file size).
 At the moment, the only alternative supported unit is `Bytes`
 - [x] when the internal updating process is faster than the actual updates via `update()`, the internal counter and printing of the process bar stops until the next update to save processing time
 - [x] linear ETA estimate over all last iterations
-- [ ] incorporate a symbol at end of bar to indicate finished status (maybe a checkmark or a colored bullet?)
 - [ ] have a template functionality like in [minibar](https://github.com/canassa/minibar).
 Maybe use `regexprep()`?